 - A palpable breast mass

-Discuss your symptoms with a specialist at Moffitt
+Discuss your breast red spots with a specialist at Moffitt Cancer Center

-If you would like to have your symptoms evaluated by a breast cancer specialist, you are welcome to turn to the multispecialty team in the renowned Don & Erika Wallace Comprehensive Breast Program at Moffitt Cancer Center.
+If you notice any changes in your breasts, such as a rash, pimples or red marks, and would like to have these evaluated by a breast cancer specialist, you are welcome to turn to the multispecialty team in the renowned Don & Erika Wallace Comprehensive Breast Program at Moffitt Cancer Center.
 To request an appointment, please call 1-888-663-3488 or complete our new patient registration form.